OSAS/rh-events/2013/FOSDEM.md

 For more information, including speaker bios, visit https://fosdem.org/2013/schedule/track/community_development_and_marketing/

-## Trends in Open Source Security
-### Name: Florian Weimer
-### Room: Janson
-### Time: Sat Feb 2 2013, 16:00 - 16:50 CET

-This presentation examines current challenges in Open Source security and sketches ideas to address them.

-Linux distributions deal with a large number of code bases predominantly written by others, some of them huge.
-This makes it difficult to address vulnerabilities in a consistent fashion.
-There is increasing demand for difficult-to-use technology, such as cryptography, and more and more upstream projects are forced to deal with vulnerabilities in their code.

 ## oVirt and GlusterFS integration
 ### Name: Doron Fediuck
 ### Room: Virtualization DevRoom (Chavanne)